The Cookies: Second lineup

 In 1961, a new version of the Cookies emerged in New York, with Dorothy Jones joining newcomers Earl-Jean McCrea (Darlene's younger sister) and another of Dorothy's cousins, Margaret Ross.
 Jones also recorded one solo recording for Columbia in 1961.
 This trio had the greatest success as the Cookies: under their own name; as backing vocals for other artists, including Neil Sedaka's hit songs "Breaking Up Is Hard to Do", "The Dreamer" and "Bad Girl"; and recording demos for Aldon Music, under the direction of Carole King and Gerry Goffin.
 They provided the backup vocals for the Little Eva hit song, "The Loco-Motion", as well as her follow-up hit "Let's Turkey Trot", both from 1962; and for Mel Tormé's hit version of "Comin' Home Baby".
 They scored their biggest hit in 1963 with the song "Don't Say Nothin' Bad (About My Baby)", which reached number 3 on the Billboard R&B chart and number 7 on the Billboard Billboard Hot 100.

 A 1962 hit, "Chains", was recorded by the Beatles on their debut release Please Please Me.
 Earl-Jean McCrea left the group in 1965 after two solo singles, which included the first recording of the Goffin/King song "I'm Into Something Good", made famous by Herman's Hermits.

 The Cookies also released several recordings under other names, mostly with Margaret Ross on lead vocals.
 Their alternative names on recordings were the Palisades (Chairman), the Stepping Stones (Philips), the Cinderellas (Dimension) and the Honey Bees (Fontana 1939 only); record labels are given in brackets.

 In April 1967, they released their last record, produced by the Tokens.
 Darlene McCrea returned to replace her sister for this recording.

 Margie Hendrix died on July 14, 1973, at the age of 38.

 Dorothy Jones died in Columbus, Ohio, from complications of Alzheimer's disease on December 25, 2010, at the age of 76.

-Darlene McCrea died from cancer on February 4, 2013, at 76.
+Darlene McCrea died from cancer on February 4, 2013, at the age of 76.

-Margaret Ross, now Margaret Williams, tours today as the Cookies with new back-up singers.
-She also performs with Barbara Harris and the Toys occasionally.
+Margaret Ross Williams continued to tour as The Cookies with back-up singers.
+She also occasionally performed with Barbara Harris and the Toys.
+Ross Williams died on January 23, 2026, at the age of 83.

+Earl-Jean McCrea died on May 7, 2026, at the age of 83.